LucaLanzi/OBDII_PIC/README.md

 * Define when we are receiving data:
     Data is recieved in the RCREG1, when a byte is sent and recieved, the RC1IF interrupt flag in the PIR1 register is set to 1.
 RC1IF = 1 means a byte was recieved.
+    Once this is true, we can read the value in RCREG1, and store it in a buffer array.
+Once we have read it and stored it, the RC1IF flag is cleared, and we can then be ready to recieve the next byte.

+    We need to check for a condition (when RC1IF is 1) then assign that byte to a variable, then put that variable in a position in an array, and then repeat but doing so in the next part of the array

+    Code Chunk:

 ### Reference Documents and Useful Links: ###